HIV Among Native Hawaiians and Other Pacific Islanders in the United States

-- Socioeconomic factors such as poverty, inadequate or no health care coverage, language barriers, and lower educational attainment may contribute to NHOPI's lack of awareness about HIV risk and higher-risk behaviors that may then lead to higher rates of infection and missed opportunities for testing, counseling, and treatment.
+- Socioeconomic factors such as poverty, inadequate or no health care coverage, language barriers, and lower educational attainment among NHOPI may contribute to lack of awareness about HIV risk and higher-risk behaviors.

 - Cultural factors may affect the risk of HIV infection.
-NHOPI cultural customs, such as those that prioritize obligations to family (reputation and ethnic pride) and taboos on intergenerational sexual topics and sexual health discussion, may stigmatize sexuality in general, and homosexuality specifically, as well as interfere with HIV risk reduction strategies, such as condom use.
+NHOPI cultural customs, such as those that prioritize obligations to family (reputation and ethnic pride) and taboos on intergenerational sexual topics and sexual health discussion, may stigmatize sexuality in general, and homosexuality specifically, as well as interfere with HIV risk-reduction strategies, such as condom use.

 - Limited research about NHOPI health and HIV infection and small population numbers have resulted in a lack of targeted prevention programs and behavioral interventions in this population.

-- The low number of HIV cases among NHOPI may not reflect the true burden of HIV in this population because of race/ ethnicity misidentification that could lead to the underestimation of HIV infection in this population.
+- The low reported number of HIV cases among NHOPI may not reflect the true burden of HIV in this population because of race/ethnicity misidentification that could lead to the underestimation of HIV infection in this population.

 What CDC Is Doing